-By virtue of the continuing shareholders' anticipated investment in D&B Holdings and other benefits which they will receive from D&B Holdings, D&B Holdings and Investcorp may be deemed to be affiliates of the continuing shareholders.
-Therefore, D&B Acquisition, D&B Holdings and Investcorp could be deemed to be affiliates of D&B engaged in a going private transaction.
+By virtue of the continuing shareholders' anticipated investment in D&B Holdings and other benefits which they will receive from D&B Holdings, D&B Holdings and Investcorp are affiliates of the continuing shareholders.
+Therefore, D&B Acquisition, D&B Holdings and Investcorp are affiliates of D&B engaged in a going private transaction.
 Accordingly, the rules of the SEC require D&B Acquisition, D&B Holdings and Investcorp to express their belief as to the fairness of the merger to Dave & Buster's unaffiliated shareholders, and state their reasons for the merger.
-D&B Acquisition, D&B Holdings and Investcorp were not members of, and did not participate in the above-described deliberations of, the Special Committee or D&B's board of directors, nor have they undertaken any formal evaluation of the fairness of the merger to unaffiliated shareholders of D&B. Based on their beliefs regarding the reasonableness of the conclusions and analyses of D&B's board of directors, D&B Acquisition, D&B Holdings and Investcorp concur with, and expressly adopt, the conclusions and analyses of D&B's board of directors described above concerning the fairness of the merger to unaffiliated shareholders of D&B.
+D&B Acquisition, D&B Holdings and Investcorp were not members of, and did not participate in the above-described deliberations of, the special committee or D&B's board of directors, nor have they undertaken any formal evaluation of the fairness of the merger to unaffiliated shareholders of D&B. Based on their beliefs regarding the reasonableness of the conclusions and analyses of the special committee, D&B Acquisition, D&B Holdings and Investcorp concur with, and expressly adopt, the conclusions and analyses of the special committee described above concerning the fairness of the merger to unaffiliated shareholders of D&B.